CustAny: Customizing Anything from A Single Example: Experiment

 \textbf{Implementation details}.
-To be compatible with open-community as Civitai.com, we employ SD1.5~\cite{rombach2022stablediffusion}, the most used foundational model in the public, as the backbone model in our experiments.
-We use the multi-scale training mode proposed in~\cite{podell2023sdxl} considering the resolutions of images from different sources are diverse.
-We employ the same CLIP image encoder as in~\cite{rombach2022stablediffusion} in the ID-aware decoupling module.
-We use MAE~\cite{he2021masked} and DINOv2~\cite{oquab2024dinov2} for extracting ID features.
-During training, we set the learning rate as 1e-5 with a batch size of 32.
-We conduct the training process about 6 epochs with 32 V100 GPUs, consuming about 30 hours.
-We adopt dropout with a ratio of 0.1 for the global-level condition \(c_g\) and the local-level condition \(c_l\) respectively.
-During inference, we utilize 50 steps denoising process for generation and set the classifier-free guidance scale as 7.
+We use SD1.5 as the backbone model for compatibility with open communities like Civitai.com, and apply the multi-scale training mode from~\cite{podell2023sdxl} to handle varied image resolutions.
+The ID-aware decoupling module uses the CLIP encoder from~\cite{rombach2022stablediffusion}, while MAE-ViT-h/14 and DINOv2-ViT-g/14-reg4 are used to extract ID features.
+Training involves a 1e-5 learning rate, batch size of 32, and 6 epochs on 32 V100 GPUs, taking about 30 hours.
+During inference, we perform 50 denoising steps and set the classifier-free guidance scale to 7.

 \textbf{Competitors}.
-To demonstrate the generality of our AnyMaker, we not only make a comparison with previous works on general object customization, but also compare it with task-specialized methods in two popular specific customization domains, that is, human customization and virtual try-on.
-Specifically, we compare AnyMaker with IP-Adapter~\cite{ye2023ip} on zero-shot general object customization.
-On human customization, we further choose human specialized method PhotoMaker~\cite{li2023photomaker} and InstantID~\cite{wang2024instantid} for comparison.
-On virtual try-on, we conduct a comparison with the recent state-of-the-art MagicClothing ~\cite{chen2024magiccloth}.
-It is worth noting that all the methods mentioned above are zero-shot methods and are capable of customizing images based solely on one single reference image.
-Therefore, in this paper, we do not compare object-specific methods such as DreamBooth~\cite{ruiz2023dreambooth} and DisenBooth~\cite{chen2023disenbooth} which typically require 3 to 5 reference images and additional fine-tuning.
+To demonstrate CustAny's generality, we compare it with both general object customization methods and task-specific methods in human customization and virtual try-on.
+We compare CustAny with IP-Adapter~\cite{ye2023ip} for general object customization, PhotoMaker~\cite{li2023photomaker} and InstantID~\cite{wang2024instantid} for human customization, and MagicClothing~\cite{chen2024magiccloth} for virtual try-on.
+All methods are zero-shot and use a single reference image, so we exclude object-specific methods like DreamBooth~\cite{ruiz2023dreambooth} and DisenBooth~\cite{chen2023disenbooth} that require multiple reference images and fine-tuning.

 \textbf{Evaluation dataset}.
-Our evaluation dataset contains 1000 text-image samples, including general objects, human data, and virtual try-on data with a ratio of 4:3:3.
-All samples in the evaluation dataset are randomly selected from the MC-IDC and do not appear during the training stage.
+Our evaluation dataset consists of 1,000 text-image samples, covering general objects, human data, and virtual try-on data in a 4:3:3 ratio.
+None of these samples are included in the training set.